saezlab/transcriptutorial/scripts/05_network_reconstruction_with_CARNIVAL.md

 ## Getting the scaffold network from Omnipath

 Before running **CARNIVAL**, we need to create or upload a scaffold network.
-This will be *“the map”* that the IPL algorithm will follow to find the causal network.
+This will be *“the map”* that the ILP algorithm will follow to find the causal network.
 We use **Omnipath** to obtain the signed and directed interactions from all the available resources.
-CARNIVAL requires this informacion in a *sif* table (node1, interaction, node2) format, therefore, we use the *consensus* columns of direction (consensus\_direction) and sign (consensus\_stimulation and consensus\_inhibition) to extract it.
+CARNIVAL requires this information in a *sif* table (node1, interaction, node2) format, therefore we use the *consensus* columns of direction (consensus\_direction) and sign (consensus\_stimulation and consensus\_inhibition) to extract it.